Perman: Other characters

 He is an evil genius who is the science adviser of the league and offers them many unusual technologies, though they fail due to either conflicting plans or incompetence.
 He was smart enough to get into both Harvard and Sorbonne Universities but dropped out early despite his excellent grades.
 In the 2003 movie, he is obsessed with getting Mitsuo to the point of ignoring all of the others except when they try to stop him.
 As with Haruzō and Ganko, his name can be read in a different way; in his case, it sounds similar to "mad scientist".

 He is one of the only new characters from the 1983 manga and is voiced by Shūichi Ikeda in the 2003 movie.

 Media

 Manga

-The manga was written by Fujiko Fujio, and published from 1966-1968 and 1983-1986 by Shogakukan, and serialized in Weekly Shōnen Sunday.
+The manga was written by Fujiko Fujio, and published from 1966 to 1968 and 1983 to 1986 by Shogakukan, and serialized in Weekly Shōnen Sunday.
 It has 7 tankōbon volumes.